Careers Commission Contact

 From building their own sewers to inspecting microorganisms under a microscope, area youth have earned their “Defenders of the Bay” certificate from completing a STEM Superheroes Summer Camp.

-The camp in 2017 included two new partners: The Einstein Project, and the Green Bay Water Utility.
+The camp's partners in 2018 included Green Bay Water Utility.

 Watch the Camp Promotional Video here

 Watch the STEM Superheroes: Defenders of the Bay Video here